Mo-alpha/statement_analysis/README.md

 + Vertical Analysis of Financial Statements
 + Horizontal Analysis of Financial Statements

+## Note
-##Note: The program requires the following items to exist in the financial statement to run properly.
+The program requires the following items to exist in the financial statement to run properly.

-Balance sheet:
+## Balance sheet:
 +Cash and cash equivalents
 +Current assets
 +Current liabilities